mbahArip/kemono-api/README.md

 # Kemono API

-Public API to search or check gallery page on `kemono.party` / `coomer.party`.
+Public API to search or check creators page on `kemono.su` / `coomer.su`.

+UPDATE NOVEMBER 2023:
+So Kemono provided their own API, you can check it here: `https://kemono.su/api/schema` / `https://coomer.su/api/schema`.
+But the creators data are the txt JSON file, and there is no search or pagination.
+If you **want to search or check creators**, you can use this API.
+But if you want to check the posts and other things, you can use their API.
+I also added scripts to update the creators data from their API, so it would be up to date.

+tldr: This API is for searching creators only, not for checking posts.

 ## Available Endpoints